w3c/wot/registry-analysis/Readme.md

 ##### Registration

-In general, all of the registries above define a submitting new entries.
+In general, all of the registries above define a process for submitting new entries.
 However, they vary in their complexity and the formality of the procedure for admission.
-Generally, the WG lead and sometimes -- in the case of an appeal -- even the W3C directorate are involved in the decision.
+Generally, the WG lead and sometimes -- in the case of an appeal -- even the W3C directorate is involved in the decision.
 However, all registries try to a consensus in one way or another, with different levels of leadership acting as a mediator or coordinator of the process.

-If probably makes sense to also focus on achieving consensus in the case of our registries.
+It probably makes sense to also focus on achieving consensus in the case of our registries.
 However, the process should not be too complicated while also not leaving aspects too vague.